Esri/developer-support/web-js/search-widget-with-customized-geocoder-server/README.md

-#Join stand alone table to feature layer and display data attributes in Data Grid by using the ArcGIS API for JavaScript
+#Search Widget with custom geocoding service by using ArcGIS API for JavaScript

-This is a sample shows how to use Search Widget (esri/dijit/Search) to perform search on a customized Geocode Server since geocoder widget is going to be deprecated in the future release.
+This is a sample shows how to use Search Widget (esri/dijit/Search) to perform search on a custom geocoding service since geocoder widget is going to be deprecated in the future release.

 [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) [Search](https://developers.arcgis.com/javascript/jsapi/search-amd.html)